cardboard-iguana/cardboard-iguana.com/log/2021-10-06-tryhackme-complete-beginner.md

 <root>&read;</root>
 ```

-This basically strikes me as more-or-less the same thing as an injection attack, just that we’re targeting the XML parser rather than the website code.
+This basically strikes me as more-or-less the same thing as an injection attack, just that we're targeting the XML parser rather than the website code.

 RCE through XEE is apparently rare, but can be achieved via the PHP expect module.